 If you answered yes to the questions above, chances are you have a fair complexion.
 If you’ve got a pale skin tone, whatever color you wear would bring life to your complexion.

 Try to avoid colors that are relatively lighter in shade.
-You can mix and match lighter shades with the darker ones but never go for completely neutral or light colored clothes as they could make you look sick and unwell.
+You can mix and match lighter shades with the darker ones but never go for completely neutral outfits or light-colored clothes as they could make you look sick and unwell.

 Medium/Olive Skin Tone